-- (1) This section applies if a registered service provider that provides Q-Ride training to a learner reasonably believes the learner has- - (a) completed the training; and - (b) attained the competencies. - (2) It is not a reasonable belief for subsection (1) unless the grounds for the belief include the happening of either of the following events- - (a) an accredited rider trainer who is an employee of the provider gives the provider a competency recommendation notice for the learner; - (b) the provider is also an accredited rider trainer and assesses the learner as having attained the competencies. - (3) The provider must promptly, but in any event within 3 days after an event mentioned in subsection (2)(a) or (b) happens, complete and give to the learner a competency declaration. - Maximum penalty-40 penalty units.
+- (1) This section applies if a registered service provider that provides Q-Ride training to a learner reasonably believes the learner has- - (a) completed the training; and - (b) attained the competencies. - (2) It is not a reasonable belief for subsection (1) unless the grounds for the belief include the happening of either of the following events- - (a) an accredited rider trainer who is an employee of the provider gives the provider a competency recommendation notice for the learner; - (b) the provider is also an accredited rider trainer and assesses the learner as having attained the competencies. - (3) The provider must promptly, after an event mentioned in subsection (2)(a) or (b) happens, complete and give to the learner a competency declaration.